 Exploring the concepts of words and their meanings

-We'll meet on Wednesday, January 17, to discuss "taxation".
+We'll meet on Wednesday, March 21, to discuss "fairness".

 Our topic for discussion was "identity."
 It can appear to be simple, but delving into definitions brings up many questions about the way we see each other.
 We discussed how people identify themselves as where they were born, the kind of upbringing they had, what they did for a living, their political views and, for some, their religious views.
 What we all found a little tricky was to come up with an American identity, since we all come from such varied backgrounds.